Anomalous Hall Effects in Chiral Superconductors: Introduction

-The first superconductor reported to show experimental evidence of broken time-reversal symmetry was the heavy fermion superconductor, \upt, based on $\mu$SR linewidth measurements.\cite{luk93} This experiment followed theoretical predictions of broken time-reversal symmetry in the B-phase of \upt, i.e. the lower temperature superconducting phase.\cite{hes89} Particularly striking is the relatively recent observation of the onset of Kerr rotation at the transition to the low-temperature B-phase of \upt.\cite{sch14} These results support the identification of a chiral superconducting phase of \upt, and they also support the basic theoretical model of a multi-component order parameter belonging to a two-dimensional representation of the hexagonal point group, $\point{D}{6h}$, in which a weak symmetry breaking field lifts the degeneracy of the two-component order stabilizing two distinct superconducting phases in zero magnetic field.\cite{hes89,mac89} In this theory the predicted A phase of \upt\ is time-reversal symmetric with pronounced anisotropic pairing correlations in the hexagonal plane,\cite{hux00,str10} is preferentially selected by the symmetry breaking field, and nucleates at $T_{c_1} = 560\,\mbox{mK}$ as the first superconducting phase.
+The first superconductor reported to show experimental evidence of broken time-reversal symmetry was the heavy fermion superconductor, \upt, based on $\mu$SR linewidth measurements~\cite{luk93}.
+This experiment followed theoretical predictions of broken time-reversal symmetry in the B-phase of \upt, i.e.\ the lower temperature superconducting phase~\cite{hes89}.
+Another notable signature of broken time-reversal symmetry is the onset of Kerr rotation as \upt\ enters its low-temperature B-phase~\cite{sch14}.
+More recently, a neutron scattering experiment, using vortices as a probe for the superconducting state in the bulk, offers yet another piece of evidence for broken time-reversal symmetry in \upt~\cite{avers:20}.
+These results support the identification of a chiral superconducting phase of \upt, and they also support the basic theoretical model of a multi-component order parameter belonging to a two-dimensional representation of the hexagonal point group, $\point{D}{6h}$, in which a weak symmetry breaking field lifts the degeneracy of the two-component order stabilizing two distinct superconducting phases in zero magnetic field~\cite{hes89,mac89}.
+In this theory the predicted A phase of \upt\ is time-reversal symmetric with pronounced anisotropic pairing correlations in the hexagonal plane~\cite{hux00,str10}, is preferentially selected by the symmetry breaking field, and nucleates at $T_{c_1} = 560\,\mbox{mK}$ as the first superconducting phase.
 The B-phase develops as the sub-dominant partner of the two-dimensional representation nucleates at $T_{c_2}\approx 470\,\mbox{mK}$, such that the low-temperature superconducting phase spontaneously breaks both time-reversal and mirror-reflection symmetries, the latter defined by a plane containing the chiral axis which is aligned parallel (or anti-parallel) to the c-axis of \upt.